cintamupalsu/buburuza/README.md

 ```
 $ rails server
 ```
-Good luck and have fun
+Good luck and have fun-